brownplt/iticse-in-flow-2014/in-flow-assignments/clarke/asgn-2.md

 concepts or requirements.

-**FIX NOT YES NO**
-Rubric: provide specific comments on design documents based on the following:
+Rubric: provide specific comments on design documents based on the following aspects
-- Are all elements of the design document comprehensible, following UML conventions, etc?
+- Comprehensibility, following conventions, quality of documentation
-- Does the design adequately cover the stated use cases?
+- How well the designs cover the selected use cases
-- Does the design adhere to the GRASP design principles?
+- Adherence of design to the GRASP design principles
-- Have students selected the right part of the big system to focus current design efforts on or have they selected some peripheral or easy elements only?
+- The subset of complete system chosen as current design effort - core elements or perhipheral, easy elements?
+- Provide concrete examples to support each point.

 ## Expert Review

 Weekly meetings will alternate between expert review meetings and peer review meetings.
+At expert meetings, TAs will give feedback, mainly by answering student questions and by assessing students as they tick off goals.

 At the peer review meeting, the experts (TAs) will act mainly as moderators.

-At the end of the meeting, the TA will give comments on the feedback given.
+At the end of the meeting, the TA will give comments on the feedback given based on the following rubric.
+(Other feedback may be given on designs.)

-**FIX NOT YES NO**
 Rubric:
-- Was feedback issued based on principles of design evaluation covered in the course?
+- How well did the feedback follow principles of design evaluation?
-- Was the feedback useful?
+- How was the feedback received?
 - Did the feedback identify trivial or more serious problems?

 ## Grading

 The work will be assessed during meetings.
 One of the goals that the students need to tick off will correspond to "providing feedback on another teams assignment".
-This could be broken into a number of different levels, corresponding to the level of feedback: superficial, decent, extensive.
+This could be broken into a number of different levels, corresponding to the level of feedback provided: superficial, decent, extensive.

 As providing feedback corresponds to one of the tick-off-able goals, the quality of the feedback will effect their grade.
 Ultimately, students need to decide in advance how much effort they need